BLOG

 3 Important Reasons For Web Accessibility

-The average American spends almost half of their day staring at a screen.
-A recently Neilson report reveals that adults in the United States spend over 14 hours a day on digital devices.
-With those statistics it is hard to deny that the web is an important resource for many aspects of life.
-For your nonprofit organization it allows you to reach a wide audience.
-But is it a user friendly website for people with disabilities?
-Does your website design allow new and existing clients, donors, or volunteers with a disability access your site the same way as someone without?
+With those statistics, it is hard to deny that the web is an important resource for many aspects of life.
+For your nonprofit organization, it allows you to reach a wider audience.
+But is your website user-friendly for people with disabilities?
+Does your website design allow new and existing clients, donors, or volunteers with disabilities to access your site the same way as someone without?

 Why Accessibility Matters